Documentation Index

 What It Analyzes

-- Frequency bands — How contact frequency correlates with response rates.
+The recommender examines two dimensions of your interaction data:- Frequency bands — How contact frequency (contacts per week) correlates with conversion rates.
 It identifies the “sweet spot” where customers are contacted often enough to stay engaged but not so often that they disengage.
+The system generates frequency bands at 1, 3, 5, 7, and 10 contacts per week.

 Dual-Tier Analysis